The ABCs of a lease takeover

 How to get a good deal on a lease takeover

 First off, ensure the kilometre limits match your needs.
-For casual drivers, enough mileage for errands and the occasional road trip will do the trick, whereas full-time commuters will need a lot more.
+Casual drivers will need enough for errands and the occasional road trip, whereas full-time commuters will need a lot more.
 Exceeding the contract’s limit will bring costly penalties, but remember that cars with higher limits may have higher monthly payments to match.